Mahdi-Heidari/On-delay-timer/README.md

-# Perform multiple functions using an On-delay timer.
+# Perform multiple functions using an on-delay timer.

 Write a program including 6 input instructions performing besed on the following rules: